mj1618/deployment-examples-gpu/README.md

 Unfortunately Fargate does not support GPU enabled instance types so we must create ECS instances manually.

 For examples on how to incorporate a database into this setup see the example (deployment-examples-fargate)[https://github.com/mj1618/deployment-examples-fargate].
+It is only additive to this example so is easy to incorporate if needed.

 ## Get Deployed